-Regardless of the progress in the knowledge on the pathophysiology and management of CC, the therapeutic effects are still disappointing.
-According to previous studies, cough persists in up to 46% of patients, despite thorough clinical assessment and the application of cause oriented treatment.
-All The complexity of the diagnostics and specific therapies is further augmented by the coexistence of different causes of CC in the same patient.
-Previous studies showed co-occurrence of multiple CC causes in up to 72% patients.
-Unsatisfactory results of CC treatment may also result from hypersensitivity of cough reflex, which is a common pathomechanism of RCC.
-In these patients other treatment modalities should be implemented - primarily speech and language intervention or treatment with neuromodulators.
-The complexity of CC management requires a multidisciplinary approach and a high level of expertise.
+treatment with neuromodulators.
+The complexity of chronic cough management requires a multidisciplinary approach and a high level of expertise.
 This also generates a high economic burden for healthcare systems.
-In the era of personalized medicine, the need to identify specific biomarkers which could facilitate diagnostics and treatment is emphasized not only in asthma or COPD but also in CC.42 A therapeutic strategy based on "treatable traits" is currently a recognized paradigm for different respiratory diseases.
+In the era of personalised medicine, the need to identify specific biomarkers which could facilitate diagnostics and treatment is emphasised not only in asthma or COPD but also in chronic cough [42].
+A therapeutic strategy based on "treatable traits" is currently a recognised paradigm for different respiratory diseases.
 Treatable traits are phenotypic features or biomarkers that enable the implementation of precision treatment.
-Eosinophilic airway inflammation is a well-recognized treatable trait in chronic airway diseases.
-43 Due to limited access to markers of eosinophilic airway inflammation, blood eosinophilia is used as a surrogate marker for airway eosinophilic inflammation in both asthma and COPD.21
+Eosinophilic airway inflammation is a well-recognised treatable trait in chronic airway diseases [43].
+Owing to limited access to markers of eosinophilic airway inflammation, blood eosinophilia is used as a surrogate marker for airway eosinophilic inflammation in both asthma and COPD [21].

-The recent ERS and ACCP guidelines on the management of CC highlighted the necessity of the assessment of airway and systemic eosinophilic inflammation. ^{1,44} However, to our knowledge the significance of BEC as a predictor of treatment effectiveness in patients with CC has not been previously evaluated.
-We assumed that it might be useful in the management of patients with CC related to airway eosinophilic inflammation.
-A T2 inflammatory pattern is certainly responsible for the pathogenesis of some causes of CC, such as asthma, NAEB, allergic rhinitis or chronic rhinosinusitis.
-15 On the other hand, the role of BEC in patients with CC associated with other underlying diseases seemed to be uncertain.
-Furthermore, the coexistence of different cough associated conditions is common.
-Therefore, we decided to analyse BEC as a predictor of response to therapy in unselected patients with CC and normal chest X-ray referred to our cough clinic.
+The recent ERS and ACCP guidelines on the management of chronic cough highlighted the necessity of the assessment of airway and systemic eosinophilic inflammation [1, 44].
+However, to our knowledge the significance of BEC as a predictor of treatment effectiveness in patients with chronic cough has not been previously evaluated.
+We assumed that it might be useful in the management of patients with chronic cough related to airway eosinophilic inflammation.
+A T2 inflammatory pattern is certainly responsible for the pathogenesis of some causes of chronic cough, such as asthma, NAEB, allergic rhinitis or chronic rhinosinusitis [15].
+On the other hand, the role of BEC in patients with chronic cough associated with